 However, be careful not to get taken advantage of when purchasing firewood by weight.
 Wood stores large volumes of water, and water adds a significant amount of weight to firewood.
-This means if your purchasing wood and it is not perfectly dried, you will pay more for subpar-quality firewood.
+This means if your purchasing wood and it is not perfectly dried, you’ll pay more for subpar-quality firewood.

 2. Truck box

 When purchasing firewood by the truck box, it is a very dishonest metric for both parties.
 There is no standardized truck box size that exists on all pickup trucks.
-This means when you are quoted by the â€œtruck,â€ you could be losing out on quantity if they are basing their amount off of a larger truck box, and yours is smaller.
+This means when you are quoted by the â€œtruck,â€ you could be losing out on quantity if they are basing their amount off of a larger truck box than yours.

 A business will generally look out for their own best interests, so purchasing it by the truck box can leave you paying more for a lesser quantity of wood.
-And if you show up with a larger than average size truck, do not be surprised if the price becomes different from initially agreed upon.
+If you show up with a larger than average size truck, do not be surprised if the price becomes higher.

 3. The Cord and Cubic Ft.

-A cord is a measurement used in the firewood industry that simply means 4x4x8, 128 stacked cubic feet.
+A cord is a measurement we use in the firewood industry that simply means 4x4x8, 128 stacked cubic feet.
 When purchasing bulk wood, you will regularly see the cord split into increments, including â…›, Â¼, â…“, Â½, Â¾, and full cords.

 Using stacked cubic feet is the most accurate way of measuring firewood for both parties involved.
 It ensures the company is giving you the precise quantity of wood and that the client is receiving the exact amount of wood that they pay for.